 In Australia, most schools have school libraries.
 However, as in the US and UK, the resourcing and staffing of these vary between jurisdictions and between schools themselves.
 Softlink conducts an annual school libraries survey across Australia and recurring themes are a desire for increased funding for libraries, and a strong need for qualified teacher librarians.
 As in the UK, lower SES schools report having less funding to resource and staff their libraries.
 Evidence from the 2019 school library census conducted in South Australia suggest that smaller primary schools and those in remote areas have lower school library budgets with school in high SES areas having much larger library budgets (Dix et al., 2019).
-Recent evidence in Victoria shows similar alarming trends showing "a vicious cycle had resulted from under-resourcing school libraries and having insufficient numbers of appropriately qualified staff" (Heffernan, 2023).
-With library budgets in Australia varying from as little as \$1000 up to \$50000 per year this means a highly inequitable provision of library resources to children in lower SES, smaller and remote schools and these schools are often those serving communities of underrepresented children and families.
+Recent evidence in Victoria shows similar alarming trends showing "a vicious cycle had resulted from under-resourcing school library budgets in Australia varying from as little as \$1000 up to \$50000 per year this means a highly inequitable provision of library resources to children in lower SES, smaller and remote schools and these schools are often those serving communities of underrepresented children and families.